A Tight Approximation Algorithm for the Cluster Vertex Deletion Problem: Introduction

 It is not hard to see that the straightforward LP relaxation $P(G)$ has worst case integrality gap equal to $3$ (by \emph{worst case}, we mean that we take the supremum over all graphs $G$).
-Indeed, for a random $n$-vertex graph, $\OPT(G,\mathbf{1}_G) = n - O(\log^2 n)$ with high probability, while $\LP(G,\mathbf{1}_G) \leqslant n/3$.
-In other words, the worst case integrality gap after applying zero rounds of the Sherali-Adams hierarchy is $3$.
+Indeed, for a random $n$-vertex graph, $\OPT(G,\mathbf{1}_G) = n - O(\log^2 n)$ with high probability.
+This can be easily proved via the probabilistic method.
+A similar proof can be found, for instance, in the introduction of \cite{alonspencer2016}).
+On the other hand, $\LP(G,\mathbf{1}_G) \leqslant n/3$, since the vector with all coordinates equal to $\frac{1}{3}$ is feasible for $P(G)$.

-On the positive side, we show how applying one round of the \emph{Sherali-Adams hierarchy}~\cite{SA1990}, a standard procedure to derive strengthened LP relaxations of binary linear programming problems, gives a relaxation with integrality gap at most $5/2 = 2.5$, see Theorem~\ref{thm:SA1CVD_UB}.
+On the positive side, we show how applying one round of the Sherali-Adams hierarchy gives a relaxation with integrality gap at most $5/2 = 2.5$, see Theorem~\ref{thm:SA1CVD_UB}.
 To complement this, we prove that the worst case integrality gap of the relaxation is precisely $5/2$, see Theorem~\ref{thm:SA1CVD_LB}.
-Then, by relying on Theorem~\ref{thm:localratio}, we show that the integrality gap decreases to $2+\eps$ after applying $\mathrm{poly}(1/\eps)$ rounds, see Theorem ~\ref{thm:SA_2+eps}.
+We then show that the integrality gap decreases to $2+\eps$ after applying $\mathrm{poly}(1/\eps)$ rounds, see Theorem~\ref{thm:SA_2+eps}.

 On the negative side, applying known results on \VC~\cite{bazzi2019no}, we show that no polynomial-size LP relaxation of \cVD{} can have integrality gap at most $2 - \eps$ for some $\eps > 0$.
-This result is unconditional: it does not rely on P $\neq$ NP nor the Unique Games Conjecture.
+As is the case for similar lower bounds (see \cite{rothvoss13, aprile2017extension}), this result is unconditional: it does not rely on P $\neq$ NP nor the Unique Games Conjecture.